viniciusgerevini/shromp/docs/en/2-organisation/2-theme.md

 > Helpers can be used to implement functionality that is not part of the Handlebars language itself.

 Shromp allows you to define custom helpers by including them in the `<theme>/templates/helpers.js` file.
-Just implement and export the function and it will be available as a helper with same name.
+Just implement and export the function, and it will be available as a helper with the same name.
 For example:

 The helper definition: